 Optimal image stabilization for the shooting conditions is automatically applied (Intelligent IS).
-Additionally, the following icons are displayed in <4000> mode.
+Additionally, the following icons are displayed in <

-((\\ddagger)) Image stabilization for still images (₩ B Image stabilization for movies, reducing strong camera shake, as when shooting while walking (Dynamic IS) (→)) Image stabilization for still images, when panning (#) Image stabilization for slow camera shake, such as when shooting movies at telephoto (Powered IS) (E) Image stabilization for macro shots (Hybrid IS) (兵) No image stabilization, because the camera is mounted on a tripod or held still by other means.
+((\\ddagger)) Image stabilization for still images (# B) Image stabilization for movies, reducing strong camera shake, as when shooting while walking (Dynamic IS) (→)) Image stabilization for still images, when panning (#) Image stabilization for slow camera shake, such as when shooting movies at telephoto (Powered IS) (Z) Image stabilization for macro shots (Hybrid IS) (A) No image stabilization, because the camera is mounted on a tripod or held still by other means.
 However, some shooting conditions will activate image stabilization.